ddsb01/Fair-kFood/README.md

 ```
 Additionally, access to Gurobi Optimizer is required.
 Access to Gurobi's academic (free!) license can be requested [here]().

-## Dataset
+## Datasets
 * To get access to the food-delivery dataset, please follow the procedure defined [here]().
+	* After getting the data, structure it in the format specified in ./data/A
 * The scripts to generate the completely synthetic datasets (SynSparse and SynDense) and the semi-synthetic quick-commerce dataset are present in ./data_gen.
-Exemplar instances of these datasets are provided in the ./data/synthetic and ./data/quick_commerce respectively.
+	* To get exemplar, already generated, instances of these datasets, please mail [here](damandeepddsb@gmail.com) with "[FAIR-KSERVER]: DATA REQUEST" as the subject.

+##